The Bellman equation for power utility maximization with semimartingales: The Bellman equation

 Any optimal trading strategy $\pi^*$ satisfies

 and the corresponding optimal wealth process and consumption are given by

 \end{Thm}

-We shall see in the proof that the maximization in~\eqref{eq:LDriftRate} can be understood as a local version of the optimization problem.
-Indeed, recalling~\eqref{eq:convexConjugate}, the right hand side of~\eqref{eq:LDriftRate} is the maximum of a single function over certain points $(k,y)\in\R_+\times\R^d$ that correspond to the admissible controls $(\kappa,\pi)$.
-Moreover, optimal controls are related to maximizers of this function, a characteristic feature of any dynamic programming equation.
-The maximum of $g$ is not explicit due to the jumps of $R$; this simplifies in the continuous case considered in Section~\ref{se:contCase} below.
-Some mathematical comments are also in order.

-\begin{Remark} \begin{enumerate}[topsep=3pt, partopsep=0pt, itemsep=1pt,parsep=2pt] \item The random function $g$ is well defined on $\sC^0$ in the extended sense (see Lemma~\ref{le:PropertiesOfI}) and it does not depend on the choice of the cut-off function $h$ by~\cite[II.2.25]{JacodShiryaev.03}.
+We shall see in the proof that the maximization in (\ref{eqLDriftRate}) can be understood as a local version of the optimization problem.
+Indeed, recalling (\ref{eqconvexConjugate}), the right-hand side of (\ref{eqLDriftRate}) is the maximum of a single function over certain points $(k,y)\in\R_+\times\R^d$ that correspond to the admissible controls $(\kappa,\pi)$.
+Moreover, optimal controls are related to maximizers of this function, a~characteristic feature of any dynamic programming equation.
+The maximum of~$g$ is not explicit due to the jumps of~$R$; this simplifies in the continuous case considered in Section \ref{secontCase} below.
+Some mathematical comments are also in order. \begin{Remark} \textup{(i)} The random function $g$ is well defined on $\sC^0$ in the extended sense (see Lemma \ref{lePropertiesOfI}) and it does not depend on the choice of the cut-off function $h$ by \cite{JacodShiryaev03}, \textup{II.2.25.}